A Scottish road trip in Shore’s 1985 Austin Mini Mayfair

 Q: Is there a detail on a car that stands out as a favorite?

-The thing I love about classic cars in general is the amount of handmade beauty.
+A: The thing I love about classic cars in general is the amount of handmade beauty.
 Like the window catches on an Alfa Romeo [Giulia] TZ.
 Some of the aspects in that — the little catches and dials are just fantastic.
 So beautiful, and especially some American cars as well.
 The effort that’s put into them.
 You know those things have been hand machined to look so beautiful.
 The rear quarter of a lightweight [Jaguar] E-Type is beautiful.
 I think the whole thing is gorgeous, but that back end is lovely.

 Q: What do people never ask you about your work?

-People never actually ask me how much of a petrol-head I am.
+A: People never actually ask me how much of a petrol-head I am.
 People just assume that I know everything to do with cars and motorbikes.
 And in all honesty, I suck at knowing about cars and stuff!
 I’m really bad at it.
 I’m learning on the job — I didn’t know a thing, really.
 I mean, I had a vague interest in Minis, but other than that I’ve learned everything to do with cars whilst I’ve been on this job.
 So I still make a lot of mistakes, which people do remind me on Instagram, like “errr, that’s not the car you think it is.”
 I’m still learning a lot.

 Q: Anything coming up that you’re particularly looking forward to?

-I’m looking forward to the Goodwood Members’ Meeting.
+A: I’m looking forward to the Goodwood Members’ Meeting.
 It’s one of my favorite clients to work for just because it’s always fun and you see so many people you know there.

 Q: And [the Members’ Meeting] was the first or second gig you ever had, right?

-.
+A: The September I photographed the Ferrari P4 I got picked up by Petrolicious over in the states, and then almost immediately after [that], Classic Driver.
 But then my first big event for a UK client was Goodwood in the following March.
 Which was their 72nd Members’ Meeting.

 Something else exciting: When I first started doing car photography, I thought, “Where the hell do I go to get hired to be a car photographer?”
 One of the best classic car magazines in the UK is called Octane Magazine.
 So I went to them and said “Hi, I’m sort of new at this — do you want to hire me?”
 And they were great.
 They basically said they needed someone with more experience.
 And if I ever had a question I could email one of the guys there and he’d help me out.
 Really cool.
 And about a month ago I got a call from that same guy saying “So, we’ve realized what you do now.”
 [I said,] “Yeah, I kind of do this a lot now!”
 And [now] I got a call this morning asking to do a cover shoot for them.
 So even though it’s not one of the biggest jobs I’ve done for the biggest clients, for me personally it’s like — that was kind of where I wanted to be three years ago.
 And even though I’ve done some crazier things now, it’s like, oooh, that’s really cool!